kentiq/Prometheus-Epsilon/README.md

 - Runs in a "sandboxed" environment, with controlled access to the Engine's Canons through a dedicated interface.
 - Can be enabled, disabled, and configured via "Blueprints."

+## 3. How to Use

+This repository is structured to separate the core framework from a practical example.

+*   **`/framework`**: Contains the core Prometheus Epsilon engine.
+This is the folder you will copy into your own Roblox project, typically within `ReplicatedStorage`.
+*   **`/example`**: Contains a complete, working example project that demonstrates how to use the framework.
+You can use this as a reference or a starting point for your own game.
+It includes an example `default.project.json` for Rojo users.

-## 3. Project Structure
+## 4. Framework Structure

-The framework is organized within `ReplicatedStorage` to be accessible by both the server and (potentially) the client.
+The framework itself is organized to be placed within `ReplicatedStorage`.

 ```
 ReplicatedStorage